garden-io/garden/docs/reference/project-config.md

 # the format `<namespace>.<environment>`.
 Defaults to the first configured environment, with no namespace set.
 defaultEnvironment: ''

+# Set to true to disable streaming of logs to Garden Cloud.
+disableCloudLogs:

 # Specify a filename that should be used as ".ignore" file across the project, using the same syntax and semantics as
 # `.gitignore` files.
 By default, patterns matched in `.gardenignore` files, found anywhere in the project, are
 # ignored when scanning for actions and action sources.